Praashoo7/AUTOMATION/MailSend/README.txt

-There are Four Different Codes.
+There are Three Different Codes.
 #Implicit Modules not Used for Date Related Calculations.

 There is an excel(birth1.xlsx) file having Birthdates and E-MailId's of Diffeerent people.